-The evidence says that perineal massage during pregnancy will help a first time mom decrease the chance of her receiving an episiotomy.
-So, if you think you’re at risk of receiving an episiotomy (from my experience this is based mainly on who your care provider is) perineal massage might help you there.
+The evidence says that perineal massage during pregnancy will help a first time mom decrease the chance of an episiotomy.
+However, in my experience a woman is more or less likely to receive an episiotomy depending on who her care provider is.

-It looked so uncomfortable, almost painful.
-If not painful, then by golly it’s gotta be totally distracting!
-Sometimes these moms would have 30-60 minutes of this!
-Their vulva looked swollen.
-It made me sad.
-I just wanted to scream, “Leave them alone!
-You’re not helping!”
+Watching this looks incredibly uncomfortable, almost painful.
+And if not painful, then by golly it’s gotta be totally distracting!
+Sometimes these moms get 30 to 60 minutes of this!
+The vulva becomes swollen, and leaves me feeling frustrated, mad, and sad.

-And what really makes me sad is that nurses will do this technique as well, when it’s just the nurse and mom (before they call the doctor because the baby is beginning to crown).
-The nurses are learning this from doctors, assuming it’s an evidence based practice.
+And what really makes me frustrated is that nurses do this technique too when baby is crowning (before they call the doctor in).
+Nurses learn from doctors, assuming it’s an evidence based practice.

 How to use Warm Compresses at Birth

 Supplies Needed: All you need is very warm water and washcloths.
-Here’s a 24 pack of washcloths for only $13.
+Here’s an inexpensive 24 pack of washcloths.
 A crockpot can help keep the water warm.
 Here’s an inexpensive 3 quart one that’s only $16.

-Instructions: Take the washcloth, submerse it in the very warm water, wring it out and then place it on the perineum to support mom while her baby is crowning.
+Instructions: Take the washcloth, submerse it in the very warm water, wring it out, and then place it on the perineum with firm support while baby is crowning.

 Warm Compresses at a Hospital Birth